Stay up to date

 No salesy pitches and all that, promise!

 Before the e-Commerce growth, traditional stores were targeted with Point of Sale and general cyber security attacks.
-This equation is different and more complex today.
-It is difficult to talk about security practices without discussing security issues in the e-commerce sector.
-It is also a recommended read if the reader is considering sourcing e-Commerce solutions to improve their business security.
+This equation of security for the e-commerce sector is different and more complex today.
+It is difficult to talk about security practices without discussing security issues in the sector.
+It is also a recommended read if the reader considers sourcing e-commerce security solutions to improve their business security.
 Customer data from e-Commerce websites is not only critical for the sales and analytics team, but it is also precious for threat actors.
 You may find an online store, online retailer or e-Commerce words used interchangeably throughout this article.

 e-Commerce and drop shipping being profitable businesses provide opportunities for the big brands and benefit smaller retailers.
 Traditionally, a business could be B2C (Business-to-consumer), B2B (Business-to-business), C2B (consumer-to-business) and C2C (consumer-to-consumer).
 Business-to-government (B2G) is combined under B2B e-Commerce business type.
 Cyber security issues post a threat to all business types due to these elements’ commonality: online transaction, websites, and payment details.